niklasries/AnnoFrog/README.md

 **Known Issues:**

-*   **Bounding Box Interpolation:** Interpolation of bounding box corners between keyframes is not currently implemented or fully functional.
-*   **AI Suggestion Display with Existing BBox:** When using the AI "Only for Empty User BBoxes" mode, AI-generated keypoint suggestions might not immediately display or update visually if a user-drawn bounding box already exists for that person ID.
-Deleting and re-adding the user bbox or toggling the AI mode might be needed as a workaround.
-*   **Tooltip in Keypoint Mode:** After all keypoints for a person are set and the user returns to an "Idle" state with that person selected, the tooltip near the cursor might still display information about the last placed keypoint instead of a general "Idle" or selection message.
 *   **Performance with Long Videos:** Global operations (like global ID changes or initial auto-interpolation on very long videos) might experience performance slowdowns.

+**Resolved Issues (Recently Fixed):**

+*   ~~**Bounding Box Interpolation:** Interpolation of bounding box corners between keyframes is not currently implemented or fully functional.~~ (Now implemented)
+*   ~~**AI Suggestion Display with Existing BBox:** When using the AI "Only for Empty User BBoxes" mode, AI-generated keypoint suggestions might not immediately display or update visually if a user-drawn bounding box already exists for that person ID.
+Deleting and re-adding the user bbox or toggling the AI mode might be needed as a workaround.~~ (Fixed)
+*   ~~**Tooltip in Keypoint Mode:** After all keypoints for a person are set and the user returns to an "Idle" state with that person selected, the tooltip near the cursor might still display information about the last placed keypoint instead of a general "Idle" or selection message.~~ (Fixed)

 **Future Work:**

 *   **VidPredViT Training Data Generation:** The primary goal for this tool is to generate high-quality annotated data for training a custom Video Prediction Vision Transformer (VidPredViT) model, specifically tailored for robust motion tracking and prediction of human poses in video sequences.
-*   **Model Management:** Allow users to select different AI pose estimation models or configure model-specific parameters through the UI.
+*   **Model Management:** Allow users to select different AI pose estimation models or configure model-specific parameters through the UI more easily (e.g., without editing code).
 *   **Batch Processing:** Add capabilities for batch processing videos or running AI/interpolation tasks in the background for multiple files.

 ## License

-## Acknowledgements

-*   [RTMO](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmo) for providing the basic pose estimation model
-*   [RTMLib](https://github.com/Tau-J/rtmlib) for the RTMO pose estimation capabilities.